Michael-Todd/WEATHER_ANALYSIS_DASHBOARD/README.md

 ## Current Status
 - Data collection, cleaning, and analysis scripts are fully functional
 - Data is collected daily at 12:00 PM
-- Tableau dashboards are built for exploratory and statistical analysis

 ---

 ## Project Structure
 - `scripts/` — data collection, transformation, analysis, and database logic
 - `data/` — CSV files used as Tableau data sources
+- `screenshots` - screenshots of Tableau dashboards and regression output
 - `requirements.txt` — environment dependencies for reproducibility

 ---